asgood23/STATIONS/made-with-samples/100-bastards.md

 You have a battered leather jacket studded with metal and safety pins and a big patch that reads “Fuck the Ancient Ways” (+1 AC).
 Casting the spell *Sonic Onslaught*, you can amplify any sound into a deadly cacophony.

-*D. Nivens: “"Ancient Ways" by Interpol*
+*D. Nivens: “Ancient Ways" by Interpol*

 ## 73. Sorrow Harvester